-- a) The \$50 residence application fee is non-refundable; - b) From date of room acceptance until August 23, 2024, residence cancellations will result in the forfeiture of the \$500 room acceptance deposit.
-From August 24, 2024 until your assigned Move-In Date, cancellations will result in the forfeiture of both room acceptance and security deposit (\$750).
+- a) The \$50 residence application fee is non-refundable; - b) From date of room acceptance until August 15, 2025, residence cancellations will result in the forfeiture of the \$500 room acceptance deposit.
+From August 16, 2025 until your assigned Move-In Date, cancellations will result in the forfeiture of both room acceptance and security deposit (\$750).
 The \$500 deposit will only be refunded in the circumstances noted in subsection c); - c) Criteria to qualify for the exceptions noted in b) are as follows: Evidence acceptable to Residence Services must be provided with your written notice of cancellation and must demonstrate that: - i.
 You are not admitted to UVic; - ii.
-You have a substantiated medical reason preventing University attendance; - iii.
-You were denied a student Visa; - iv.
-The University has cancelled your courses; or - v.
+You graduated from high-school this year and received an approved deferral from UVic for the current year; - iii.
+You have a substantiated medical reason preventing University attendance; - iv.
+You were denied a student Visa; - v.
+The University has cancelled your courses; or - vi.
 You have been approved for a co-op position outside of the greater Victoria area.